-This article has been updated for the new version of WebView2 that requires Microsoft Edge 82.0.488.0 or newer.
+This article has been updated for the version of WebView2 that requires Microsoft Edge WebView2 Runtime 88.0.705.50 or newer.

-Earlier this month, Microsoft has released the new version of its Edge browser, based on the Chromium project.
+Microsoft has replaced its previous IE and Edge browsers with a new version of the Edge browser, based on the Chromium project.
 The new browser works on Windows 10, Windows 8.x, and Windows 7, as well as macOS, iOS, and Android.
 If your application display web content, you can use the new Edge browser as the rendering engine.
-This is made possible through the Microsoft Edge WebView2 control, currently in developer preview.
+This is made possible through the Microsoft Edge WebView2 control.
 In this series, I will show how you can do this in a C++ Windows desktop application.

 From this series you will learn: